The Federal Republic of Germany (since 1949)

 A strong parliament

-For this reason, the Basic Law assigned key rights and functions to Parliament.
-For example, the German Bundestag is the only organ of the Constitution that is directly elected by the people; it is the task of Parliament to elect the Federal Chancellor; lastly, the Basic Law places special emphasis on the functions of political parties.
+The Basic Law assigned key rights and functions to Parliament.
+For example, the German Bundestag is the only constitutional body that is directly elected by the people; it is the task of Parliament to elect the Federal Chancellor; lastly, the Basic Law places special emphasis on the functions of political parties.
 Whereas the Weimar Constitution gave the President and Parliament of the Reich concurrent powers to appoint and dismiss the Chancellor, the Basic Law considerably curtailed the rights of the Federal President in favour of the German Bundestag.
 Under Article 67, the Chancellor may be voted out of office by the German Bundestag only if it elects a new Chancellor; this process is known as the constructive vote of no confidence.

 Since 1949, voters in the Federal Republic have elected the German Bundestag for four-year terms by secret ballot in general, direct and free elections based on the principle of equal voting rights.
+However, this did not apply to citizens in West Berlin, where, under the Four Power Agreement in the city, no Bundestag elections were held from 1949 until reunification in 1990.
+Instead, the city’s House of Representatives sent non-voting deputies from Berlin to the Bundestag.
 Since the second general election in 1953, voters have cast a first vote to elect a constituency candidate and a second vote for the regional list of candidates nominated by their preferred party.
 In contrast to all subsequent elections, voters in the 1949 election had only one vote; a vote cast in favour of a constituency candidate counted as a vote for the regional list of the candidate’s party.

-At the present time the Bundestag has 622 members.
-In 1953, the cut-off clause, whereby no candidates from a party list could enter Parliament unless the party won 5% of the overall vote, was introduced as a barrier to the parliamentary presence of splinter parties in order to make it easier to form parliamentary majorities.
-The inaugural sitting of the newly elected German Bundestag in Bonn on 7 September 1949 marked the real start of the active statehood of our Republic.
+There are currently 736 Members of Parliament (as of 24 November 2022).
+In 1953, the minimum threshold, whereby no candidates from a party list could enter Parliament unless the party won 5% of the overall vote, was introduced as a barrier to the parliamentary presence of splinter parties in order to make it easier to form parliamentary majorities.

-Everyday parliamentary life is based on business conducted on the basis of a division of labour.
-Because of the huge number of problems that need to be solved, specialisation is required on the part of Members of Parliament, who increasingly match the profile of the full-time professional politician.
+Everyday parliamentary life is based on business conducted by division of labour.
+Because of the huge number of issues that need to be addressed, specialisation is required on the part of Members of Parliament.
 The professionalisation of the business of politics is partly the result of legitimate public demand for an efficient Parliament.